mikro-orm/mikro-orm/docs/docs/json-properties.md

 ## Defining JSON properties

 Each database driver behaves a bit differently when it comes to JSON properties.
 MikroORM tries to unify the experience via [JsonType](custom-types.md#jsontype).
-This type will be also used if you specify `type: 'json'`.
+This type will be also used if we specify `type: 'json'`.

 ```ts
 @Entity()